wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/publication/_index.md

-design:
+---
+title: Publications
 view: 4
+# This next line groups your papers by year!
 group_by: year
+---